-The American Health Council recently named Michael Savin, MD to its Board of Physicians for his outstanding contributions to the medical field during an impressive 40-year career in the healthcare industry.
-As the director of clinical research and principal investigator for the U.S. Oncology Research Network at Texas Oncology-Medical Cityin Dallas, Texas, Dr. Savin uses his clinical acumen to ensure that patients receive high-quality care.
+The American Health Council recently named Michael Savin, MD as Best in Medicine for his outstanding contributions to the medical field during an impressive 40-year career in the healthcare industry.
+As the Clinical Medical Director and Assistant Professor of Medicine at OHSU Knight Cancer Institute, Dr. Savin uses his clinical acumen to ensure that patients receive high-quality care.
 Throughout his career, Dr. Savin has garnered comprehensive skills in hematology and medical oncology through education, research and practice, making him an esteemed member of the medical field.

 Bearing a passion to help others, Dr. Savin enrolled at the University of Pittsburgh to pursue a career in the healthcare industry.
 After intensive training and education, he earned a Medical Degree from the institution in 1969 with expertise in hematology and medical oncology, and immediately immersed himself in the medical field.
 His devotion to his career, his leadership and his ability to focus on myriad tasks led to a prosperous and fruitful career.
 As a board-certified physician by the Board Certification of Internal Medicine, Dr. Savin has provided optimal care and medical services to his patients throughout his career.